5 Tips for Taking Better Photos of Your Dog

 As most dogs recognise their name as a recall command, just be aware that if you say their name, they may just walk towards you and the camera.

 4. Dog treats are your new best friend

 Like most people, dogs are easily motivated by food.
 Treats will therefore be your new best friend.
 Always make sure you have a pack of their favourite treats on hand, either to entice them to do what you want or as a reward for good behaviour.

 If you’ve withheld a treat for a few seconds to entice them to sit or stay, always give them the treat immediately afterwards as a reward to encourage the positive experience and good behaviour.
 The experience of taking photos should be a positive one for your dog so that they’re not scared of a camera or the actions involved.

 Make sure to check our Yappy’s full range of scrumptious treats for your dog!

 5. Get low

-When you’re at their level, the dog you’re taking a photo of will usually interact with you more so expect cuddles, a tail in your face or them trying to lie on your lap!
+When you’re at their level, your dog will may want to get very close to you so expect cuddles, a tail in your face, a lick on the nose, or your up trying to lie on your lap!

 Now it’s your turn!
 Put these tips into practise and you’ll soon be capturing pawfect photos of your dog, ready for you to show off to your friends and family.

 What’s more, at Yappy we have lots of amazing dog photo gifts, which are a brilliant way to show off your fur baby and they make unique, thoughtful gifts for dog lovers too.